 Many of our daily actions are directly related to or dominated by technology.
-Even in many of our actions that are based on human nature, technology plays an important role, we all use technological stuff such as phones, laptops, tablets, or even smartwatches.
+Even in many of our activities that are based on human nature, technology plays an important role; we all use technical stuff such as phones, laptops, tablets, or even smartwatches.
 Technological improvements also directly affect our communication with space.
 When we talk about experiencing space with our daily movements, the first thing that comes to mind is “walking.”
-The act of walking, which many of us naturally perform and do not think much about, is actually used as a research method.
+Walking, which many of us naturally perform and do not think much about, is used as a research method.

-In academia walking is more than just a daily activity, it has been theorized in different ways.
+In academia, walking is more than just a daily activity, it has been theorized differently.
 Walking as an aesthetic and critical practice was first seen in the Dada movement in Paris in the 1920s and later in Surrealism, a new avant-garde movement.
 Also, Richard Sennett discussed the democratizing and civilizing possibilities of city walking in urban space.
-Also, Jane Jacobs, in her 1972 book “The Death and Life of Great American Cities,” emphasized the importance of unplanned interactions with strangers during street and city walks and believed that these interactions would lead to the creation of safe urban areas.
+Also, in her 1972 book “The Death and Life of Great American Cities,” Jane Jacobs emphasized the importance of unplanned interactions with strangers during street and city walks.
+They believed that these interactions would lead to the creation of safe urban areas.
 Similarly, Sennett also emphasizes the importance of walking.

 Roseanne Ganley describes in “The Cyberflâneur in the Age of Digital Technology“, the flâneur as a socio-cultural figure of modernity was first brought into being by Charles Baudelaire, and was described as “an anxious wanderer, lost and terrified, at constant risk of encountering the grotesque and Gothic dwellers at the heart of the maze (of London.)”

-In today’s technology-based world, the term “flâneur” has been updated to “cyberflâneur.”
+In today’s technology-based world, “flâneur” has been updated to “cyberflâneur.”
 Steven Johnson describes the cyberflâneur as someone who wanders through the city not by physical footsteps but through virtual spaces using technology such as clicking from link to link and experiencing the city through electronic storefronts and messages.
-As technology continues to advance, our relationship with urban space and the way we experience it is constantly evolving.
-The cyberflâneur represents a new way of experiencing the city that is made possible by technology.
+As technology advances, our relationship with urban space and how we experience it is constantly evolving.
+The cyberflâneur represents a new way of experiencing the city made possible by technology.

-The newly transformed cyberflâneur has the ability to engage with the masses and assumes the role of a contemporary voyeur in virtual spaces, with a keen understanding of the internet as they navigate it at lightning speed.
+The newly transformed cyberflâneur can engage with the masses and assumes the role of a contemporary voyeur in virtual spaces, with a keen understanding of the internet as they navigate it at lightning speed.
 To reimagine the flâneur for the future, we must break down conventional barriers and redefine the term in a genderless context.
-One way to achieve this is by viewing the flâneur as a cyborg entity, devoid of physical form and impervious to gender politics, allowing us to create alternate future narratives that celebrate hybridity and syncretism.
+One way to achieve this is by viewing the flâneur as a cyborg entity, devoid of physical form and impervious to gender politics.
+This allows us to create alternate future narratives that celebrate hybridity and syncretism.
 Roseanne Ganley writes in “The Cyberflâneur in the Age of Digital Technology“, the cyberflâneur, geared towards social reality, seeks to transgress gender boundaries by “naming herself in a female category” and thereby referring to a whole array of behavioral possibilities that have arisen.
 As our communication with technology and the internet increases, our connection with the unfamiliar decreases.

-As technology continues to evolve, our relationship with urban spaces will also change.
-Our dependence on technology and external sources of information is corrupting the essence of cyberflânerie and making it more difficult to experience reality firsthand.
-But in my opinion, we still have to chance to see unknown landscapes around us.
+Our relationship with urban spaces will also change as technology continues to evolve.
+Our dependence on technology and external sources of information corrupts the essence of cyberflânerie and makes it more difficult to experience reality firsthand.
+But in my opinion, we still have to see unknown landscapes around us.
 On the other hand, all around us is an unknown landscape intertwined with the known; to see it, we only need to leave our computers and our own habits.

 To reimagine the flâneur for the future, we need to break down conventional barriers, redefine the term in a genderless context, and celebrate hybridity and syncretism.
-Ultimately, the question of how we experience urban spaces in the future will depend on the ways in which we integrate technology with the traditional practices of wandering and exploring.
+Finally, the question of how we experience urban spaces in the future will depend on how we integrate technology with the traditional practices of wandering and exploring.